Do you have body aches, fatigue, anxiety, and/or sleep disturbances?

 Sadly, many conventional physicians will overlook the adrenal glands, simply because they are not trained in advanced hormone testing that check stress hormone levels, like cortisol.

 That’s also why a conventionally trained doctor may ignore your symptoms or chock them up to your “imagination” or just being a busy, overwhelmed person.
+They are trained to do standard protocols such as blood testing (that doesn’t pick up adrenal dysfunction) which is still important but very basic.

 They may even offer medications for your mood like SRIs to try and help because they don’t know what to do.